SimVascular/simvascular.github.io/documentation/svfsiplus/overview/finite_element_method/readme.md

 solved to produce an approximation to the actual solution to the PDE.
 A nonlinear system must be solved using an iterative procedure to generate and solve a series of linear systems of equations converging to an approximation to the actual solution to the nonlinear PDE.

-Most automatic mesh generation software packages produce finite element meshes are composed primarily of tetrahedra.
+Most automatic mesh generation software packages produce finite element meshes are composed primarily of tetrahedron.

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #0000e6; border-left: 6px solid #0000e6">